wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 Stable tag: 2.0
 Version: 2.0

-Make your recipes search engine friendly by automatically adding Schema.org tags and nutrition to them.
-In addition add great formating to the recipe summary in your posts and offer your customers printable recipe cards.
+Format any easily any recipe, and also make your recipes search engine friendly with Schema.org tags and by adding nutrition to them.

 == Description ==
 <full description>